 What it costs to search the register

 The fee for a search of the England & Wales register is £4 per section - you just choose the section that is most appropriate for you.
 You can easily search across multiple sections or registers if you need to (e.g. if you've lived in Scotland and England).
 There are discounts for doing so.
-Two searches cost £8, three or more cost £10.
+Two sections cost £8, three or more cost £10.